binghuiwang/sybildetection/README_GANG.md

 -wg WEIGHTED_GRAPH

-WEIGHTED_GRAPH indicates whether the considered graph is weighted (WEIGHTED_GRAPH=1) or not (WEIGHTED_GRAPH=0).
+WEIGHTED_GRAPH indicates whether the considered graph is weighted (WEIGHTED_GRAPH=1) or unweighted (WEIGHTED_GRAPH=0).
 If the graph is weighted, then the weights of all edges can be user defined and are stored in the third column of the GRAPHFILE.

-Otherwise, if it is unweighted, then the parameter -wei WEIGHT can be used to set the SAME weight for all edges.
-By default, WEIGHTED_GRAPH=0 and WEIGHT=0.9.
+Otherwise, the parameter -wei WEIGHT can be used to set a SAME weight for all edges.
+By default, WEIGHTED_GRAPH=0 and WEIGHT=1/(2*average degree).

 ###########################